erew70/prodinfo-injection-tool/README.md

 please dont go online after using this tool unless you came from [my switch unban guide and you know what you are doing](https://github.com/erew70/SWITCH-UNBAN-GUIDE)

 if anybody would like to tinker with this and update the readme or the code, prs are welcome

+# so how does this work?
+this tool works by reading bytes from the donor prodinfo that is provided and injecting it into the prodinfo gen file, straightforward.

 # docs
 oct = onlne cert